gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.1.rst

 acceleration without any chance of locking the hammer onto the strings because the jack could not release.
 This flex explains four otherwise mysterious facts:

-  #. the tremendous energy that such a light hammer can transfer to the strings
+  #.
+The tremendous energy that such a light hammer can transfer to the strings
-  #. the decrease in tone quality (or control) when the let-off is too large
+  #.
+The decrease in tone quality (or control) when the let-off is too large
-  #. the critical dependence of the sound output and tone control on hammer
+  #.
+The critical dependence of the sound output and tone control on hammer
      weight and size
-  #. the clicking sound that the piano makes when the hammer shank bushing
+  #.
+The clicking sound that the piano makes when the hammer shank bushing
      deteriorates (a classic example is the clicking Teflon bushing)

 The clicking is the sound of the bushing snapping back when the jack releases